 We consider almost the same economy as before, with two agents A and B, and two goods F (food) and H (housing) in each period.
-But now we suppose that there are two states of nature s = 1 and 2 in period 1, occurring with objective probabilities $(1 - \varepsilon)$ and ε , respectively.
+But now we suppose that there are two states of nature s = 1 and 2 in period 1, occurring with objective probabilities $(1 - \varepsilon)$ and $\varepsilon$ , respectively.
+This example is also taken from Geanakoplos (1997).